Measure of tripartite quantum correlation in multiqubit symmetric pure state

-In this paper we calculate the third order moments of the collective pseudo-spin operators in two mutually perpendicular directions in a plane perpendicular to the mean collective pseudo-spin vector.
-The motivation of doing so lies on the fact that while investigating spin squeezing in such systems, we calculate the second order moments
+In this paper we calculate the third order central moments of the collective pseudo-spin operators in two mutually perpendicular directions in a plane perpendicular to the collective mean pseudo-spin vector.
+The motivation of doing so lies on the fact that while investigating spin squeezing in such systems, we calculate the second order central moments

 in a plane perpendicular to the mean spin vector